dhruvparmar2310/ReactJS/WebPack/README.md

 > *Refer the official [documentation](https://webpack.js.org/guides/installation)*

+## Getting Started
+Webpack is used to compile JS modules.
+Once installed, you can interact with webpack through CLI or an Api.

 ## Webpack Installation :
 To install latest or other `version`s of webpack, run the below code